zuozhenggh/learning-library/oci-library/oci-hol/edge-services-on-oci/edge-services-on-oci.md

 5. Verify all the information and Click **Create**.

-6. This will create a VCN with followig components.
+6. This will create a VCN with following components.

     *VCN, Public subnet, Private subnet, Internet gateway (IG), NAT gateway (NAT), Service gateway (SG)*